-1931 Old English Home Renovation Phases Into Rustic, Contemporary Space
+Multi-Phase Transformation of an Old English Home into Rustic, Contemporary Space

 Remodeling a home that’s rich in history is no small undertaking.
-Special care should be taken when dealing with old structures and building materials, but equally as important is to respect the original architecture so you can better understand one’s place in this home’s future legacy.
-When we were commissioned with renovating and expanding this Old English style home the first order of business was to learn as much about it as possible.
-Luckily for us, our client was dutiful in her research and kept many historical documents and photos.
+Special care should be taken when dealing with mature structures and building materials, but it is equally as important to respect the original architecture to preserve and enhance the home’s legacy.
+As we approached the renovation and expansion of this 1931 Old English-style home, the first order of business was to learn as much about it as possible.
+Luckily, our client was dutiful in her research and kept many historical documents and photos.